Creamy Seafood Enchiladas

 - 1. In a saucepan over low heat, melt butter; stir in flour until smooth.
 Gradually stir in broth and soup until blended.
 Bring to a boil; cook and stir for 2 minutes or until slightly thickened.
 Remove from the heat.
 Stir in sour cream, salsa and salt; set aside.

 - 2. Place cottage cheese in a blender; cover and process until smooth.
 Transfer to a bowl; add the shrimp, crab, Monterey Jack cheese, chiles and cilantro.

 - 3. Spread 1-1/2 cups sauce in a greased 13x9-in. baking dish.
 Place about 1/3 cup seafood mixture down the center of each tortilla.
 Roll up and place seam side down over sauce.
 Top with the remaining sauce.
-Bake, uncovered, at 350° for 30-35 minutes or until heated through.
+Bake, uncovered, at 350° until heated through, 30-35 minutes.
 If desired, top with sliced jalapeno pepper, green onions and chopped cilantro.
 Serve with additional salsa.